Skip to main content

 Status and roles

 The status that a member can set on a comment is based on their role within a group.
-Each role can be associated with a list of statuses that will appear as an option in the comment when editing the Workflow.
+For more information, see the status document.

 Status order

-The task status has a natural order – all values must be entered in the same order and it should reflect the order in which the task status will be naturally changed.
+The task status has a natural lifecycle order.
+The list of task status values must be entered in the same order and reflect the order in which the task status is naturally changed.

-For example, if the task status should start with 'Open', then naturally progress to 'Resolved' before being set to 'Closed', the status should be entered in the following order:
+For example, if the task status is to start with 'Open', then naturally progress to 'Resolved' before being set to 'Closed', enter the statuses in the following order:

 1. Open